Right Arrow

 • Noise exposure - Happens when workers skip hearing protection for "quick tasks"

 Traditional safety programs address these hazards through policies, training, and periodic inspections.
 But what happens between those inspections?
-How do you ensure uniform behavior across all shifts, all sites, all subcontractors?
+How do you maintain uniform behavior across every shift, site, and subcontractor?

 Creating lasting behavioral change requires understanding how safety culture actually forms.
 Research in Construction 5.0 environments reveals that psychosocial support directly influences safety participation, which then drives safety practices (Source: PMC).
 In simpler terms: workers need to feel supported and engaged before they'll actively participate in safety initiatives.